 Pauline has appeared as a performer and bandleader at numerous prestigious festivals around the globe (Barbados, The Dominican Republic, Estonia, Finland, France, Haiti,

-Israel, Lebanon, Nevis Island, Russia, Switzerland, United Kingdom and the US Virgin Islands) and is among the line-up for the 2018 St. Lucia Jazz Festival; her performance at the 2016 Port-au-Prince International Jazz Festival received critical acclaim.
+Israel, Lebanon, Nevis Island, Russia, Switzerland, United Kingdom and the US Virgin Islands).
+She performed at the 2018 St. Lucia Jazz Festival and is among the line-up for this year’s Martinique Jazz Festival; her performance at the 2016 Port-au-Prince International Jazz Festival received critical acclaim.